Eicosapentaenoic acid: Sources

 EPA is obtained in the human diet by eating oily fish, e.g., cod liver, herring, mackerel, salmon, menhaden and sardine, various types of edible algae, or by taking supplemental forms of fish oil or algae oil.
 It is also found in human breast milk.

 Fish, like most vertebrates, can synthesize very little EPA from dietary alpha-linolenic acid (ALA).
 Because of this extremely low conversion rate, fish primarily obtain it from the algae they consume.
 It is available to humans from some non-animal sources (e.g., commercially, from Yarrowia lipolytica, and from microalgae such as Nannochloropsis oculata, Monodus subterraneus, Chlorella minutissima and Phaeodactylum tricornutum, which are being developed as a commercial source).
 EPA is not usually found in higher plants, but it has been reported in trace amounts in purslane.
 In 2013, it was reported that a genetically modified form of the plant camelina produced significant amounts of EPA.

 The human body converts a portion of absorbed alpha-linolenic acid (ALA) to EPA.
 ALA is itself an essential fatty acid, and humans need an appropriate supply of it.
 The efficiency of the conversion of ALA to EPA, however, is much lower than the absorption of EPA from food containing it.
 Because EPA is also a precursor to docosahexaenoic acid (DHA), ensuring a sufficient level of EPA on a diet containing neither EPA nor DHA is harder both because of the extra metabolic work required to synthesize EPA and because of the use of EPA to metabolize into DHA.
 Medical conditions like diabetes or certain allergies may significantly limit the human body's capacity for metabolization of EPA from ALA.

 Forms

-Commercially available dietary supplements are most often derived from fish oil and are typically delivered in the triglyceride, ethyl ester, or phospholipid form of EPA.
+Commercially available dietary supplements are most often derived from fish oil and are typically delivered in the triglyceride (TG) form in supplements and the ethyl ester (EE) form in medications.
 There is debate among supplement manufacturers about the relative advantages and disadvantages of the different forms.

+Fish oil is rich in the TG form.
+Algae is rich in the DGDG, MGDG, and PC forms while krill is rich in the PC and 2-LPC (both phospholipids) forms.

-One form found naturally in algae, the polar lipid form, has been shown to have improved bioavailability over the ethyl ester or triglyceride form.
-Similarly, DHA or EPA in the lysophosphatidylcholine (LPC) form was found to be more efficient than triglyceride and phosphatidylcholines (PC) in a 2020 study.
+One form found naturally in algae, the polar lipid form (a mixture of various non-TG/EE forms, including PC, LPC, other PL, DGDG, and MGDG), has been shown to have improved bioavailability over the ethyl ester or triglyceride form.
+Similarly, DHA or EPA in the lysophosphatidylcholine (LPC) form was found to be more efficient than TG and phosphatidylcholines (PC) in a 2020 study.